Liberty: United States

-According to the 1776 United States Declaration of Independence, all people have a natural right to "life, liberty, and the pursuit of happiness".
-But this declaration of liberty was troubled from the outset by the institutionalization of legalized Black slavery.
-Slave owners argued that their liberty was paramount since it involved property, their slaves, and that Blacks had no rights that any White man was obliged to recognize.
-The Supreme Court, in the Dred Scott decision, upheld this principle.
-It was not until 1866, following the Civil War, that the US Constitution was amended to extend limited rights to persons of color, and not until 1920 that voting rights were extended to women.
+According to the 1776 United States Declaration of Independence, all people have a natural right to "Life, Liberty and the pursuit of Happiness".
+This declaration of liberty was troubled for 90 years by the continued institutionalization of legalized Black slavery, as slave owners argued that their liberty was paramount since it involved property, their slaves, and that Blacks had no rights that any White man was obliged to recognize.
+The Supreme Court, in the 1857 Dred Scott decision, upheld this principle.
+In 1866, after the American Civil War, the US Constitution was amended to extend rights to persons of color, and in 1920 voting rights were extended to women.

 By the later half of the 20th century, liberty was expanded further to prohibit government interference with personal choices.
-In the United States Supreme Court decision Griswold v.
+In the 1965 United States Supreme Court decision Griswold v.
 Connecticut, Justice William O. Douglas argued that liberties relating to personal relationships, such as marriage, have a unique primacy of place in the hierarchy of freedoms.
 Jacob M. Appel has summarized this principle:

 In modern America, various competing ideologies have divergent views about how best to promote liberty.
 Liberals in the original sense of the word see equality as a necessary component of freedom.
 Progressives stress freedom from business monopoly as essential.
 Libertarians disagree, and see economic and individual freedom as best.
 The Tea Party movement sees "big government" as an enemy of freedom.
 Other major participants in the modern American libertarian movement include the Libertarian Party, the Free State Project, and the Mises Institute.

 France

 France supported the Americans in their revolt against English rule and, in 1789, overthrew their own monarchy, with the cry of "Liberté, égalité, fraternité".
-The bloodbath that followed, known as the reign of terror, soured many people on the idea of liberty.
+The bloodbath that followed, known as the Reign of Terror, soured many people on the idea of liberty.
 Edmund Burke, considered one of the fathers of conservatism, wrote "The French had shewn themselves the ablest architects of ruin that had hitherto existed in the world."